Emma Kaili Metcalf Beckley Nakuina: Career

-After her first husband's death, Walter Murray Gibson, possibly at the suggestion of King Kalākaua, appointed Nakuina as the female curator of the Hawaiian National Museum and Government Library.
-She used the title curatrix in official documents.
+At the age of 27, Walter Murray Gibson appointed Nakuina as the curator of the Hawaiian National Museum and Government Library; Gibson may have done so at the suggestion of King Kalākaua.
+She used the title curatrix in official documents, which she changed from curator.
 The salary from this governmental post helped her support her children.
-During her tenure as the governmental curatrix, Nakuina helped expand the collection of the museum, which was located on the upper floor of Aliiolani Hale, the governmental building, and also established herself as an authority on traditional Hawaiian legends and history with a number of publications.
-She assisted the writers Thomas G. Thrum and William DeWitt Alexander in many of their works, serving as a cultural advisor and translator.
+During her tenure as the governmental curatrix, Nakuina expanded the collection of the museum, which was located on the upper floor of Aliiolani Hale, the governmental building, and also established herself as an authority on traditional Hawaiian legends and history with a number of publications.
+She assisted the writers Thomas G. Thrum and William DeWitt Alexander in many of their works as a cultural advisor and translator.
 After the downfall of the Gibson administration in 1887, funding to the museum was cut and the collections were later incorporated into the Bishop Museum.

 In 1892, she was appointed Commissioner of Private Ways and Water Rights for the district of Kona, on the island of Oahu, corresponding to the capital city of Honolulu and its surrounding areas.
 Nakuina was chosen for this post specifically because of her knowledge of traditional water rights, and she was tasked with the duties of resolving water usage and rights issues.
 She held this position from 1892 to 1907, at which point the powers were reassigned to the circuit courts.
 During her tenure, she worked under the monarchy until the 1893 overthrow of the Kingdom of Hawaii.
 In order to remain in her governmental post, she took the oath of allegiance to the subsequent regimes of the Provisional Government, the Republic and the Territory of Hawaii.
 Although she never held the formal title, she is often regarded as Hawaii's first female judge.